-Solar Access No additional No overshadowing of Complies.

-overshadowing of nominated open space.

-nominated public open

-space between 10am -

-3pm

-No additional No additional Complies.

-overshadowing of overshadowing of

-nominated streetscapes nominated streetscapes.

-between 11.30am -

-2.30pm

-Maintain at least 2 hours Shadow diagrams Acceptable subject

-of solar access to submitted by the to further design

-residential areas inside applicant indicate level refinement.
-See

-the boundary of the plan of solar access to be detailed discussion

-between 9am - 3pm provided to residential in Overshadowing

-properties to the south- section of the

-west of the proposal report.

-between the hours of

-1pm-3pm.
+Solar Access No additional overshadowing of nominated public open space between 10am - 3pm No overshadowing of nominated open space.
+Complies.
+No additional overshadowing of nominated streetscapes between 11.30am - 2.30pm No additional overshadowing of nominated streetscapes.
+Complies.
+Maintain at least 2 hours of solar access to residential areas inside the boundary of the plan between 9am - 3pm Shadow diagrams submitted by the applicant indicate level of solar access to be provided to residential properties to the southwest of the proposal between the hours of 1pm-3pm.
+Acceptable subject to further design refinement.
+See detailed discussion in Overshadowing section of the report.